7sg/backend/README.md

 ![img.png](img.jpg)

 ## Solution
-I wanted the final solution to be fault tolrent and scalable, and decided to do all the processing asynchronously and in retryable manner.
+I wanted the final solution to be fault-tolerant and scalable, and decided to do all the processing asynchronously and in retryable manner.
 We have an application which exposes all the needed apis [openapi.yaml](openapi.yaml).
 Once the user creates a repository and create a scan against it, the application will create a scan request and publish it to kafka.